eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

 ## Conclusion

 As we have traversed the multifaceted domain of eBPF security, it's clear that while eBPF’s verifier provides a robust first line of defense, there are inherent limitations within the current access control model that require attention.
-We have considered potential solutions from the realms of virtualization, software fault isolation, and formal methods, each offering unique approaches to fortify eBPF against vulnerabilities.
+We have considered potential solutions from the realms of virtualization, software fault isolation, and formal methods to WebAssembly or userspace eBPF runtime, each offering unique approaches to fortify eBPF against vulnerabilities.
 However, as with any complex system, new questions and challenges continue to surface.
 The gaps identified between the theoretical security models and their practical implementation invite continued research and experimentation.
 The future of eBPF security is not only promising but also demands a collective effort to ensure the technology can be adopted with confidence in its capacity to safeguard systems.